nodelibraries/ioc/README.md

 # @nodelibs/ioc

-> Type-Safe IoC Container for Node.js and TypeScript
+> Type-Safe IoC Container for Node.js, TypeScript and JavaScript

 A lightweight, type-safe Inversion of Control (IoC) container inspired by .NET Core's dependency injection system. **No decorators required** - clean code with flexible registration for both **concrete classes** and **abstract interfaces**.
+Works with both TypeScript and JavaScript.
 Supports Singleton, Scoped, and Transient service lifetimes.

 ## Features